 Digital Business Automation at IBM

-We will be using an online networking and conference tool called Airmeet to deliver this live presentation.
+We will be using an online networking and conference tool called Hopin to deliver our live presentations.

 This event will be recorded and Triangle UXPA members will have access to the keynotes, a day in the life series and the panelist discussion post-event.